 Readings have detected the heart’s energy field several feet away, making it the strongest electromagnetic field in the body.
 When we say things like “Something doesn’t feel right” or describe someone as having a good or bad vibe, we are talking about energy.
 Whether you’re conscious of it or not, your thoughts lead to emotions, which in turn, send out vibrations that participates in what we collectively create in our world.

 HeartMath studies have shown that within seconds, we can use intention to stimulate the neurons in our brains and hearts to reach out to each other and connect—creating a state of coherence.
 Maintaining this state for as little as two to three minutes, optimizes your brain’s processing ability, reduces stress, promotes healing and increases your intuition!
 Ready to reap the benefits?
 Try this simple technique.

 A Heart-Centered Technique

-The beauty of this meditation is that it doesn’t require the perfect environment or a lot of time.
+The beauty of this technique is that it doesn’t require the perfect environment or a lot of time.
 By simply focusing on your heart center while holding the feeling of appreciation, you can enjoy its lasting effects.

 - Place your attention on your heart center.
 (You may find it helpful to gently touch your heart area with your hand.)

 - Imagine your breath flowing in and out of your heart area.
 Focus on your breathing until it is steady and slow, taking about 5–6 seconds for each inhale and exhale.

 - Next, intentionally slow your breath down further.
 This will send a signal to your brain to let you know that you are safe.